liximomo/vscode-sftp/README.md

 New modded version by [Natizyskunk](https://github.com/Natizyskunk/) that just work 😀 <br>
 https://github.com/Natizyskunk/vscode-sftp/releases/tag/v1.12.10

-To install it just follow thoses steps : <br>
+To install it just follow thoses steps from within VSCode : <br>
-1. from within VSCode.
-Follow the steps to install manually:
-2. Select Extensions (Ctrl + Shift + X)
+1. Select Extensions (Ctrl + Shift + X).
-3. Open “More Action” menu(ellipsis on the top) and click “Install from VSIX…”
+2. Open “More Action” menu(ellipsis on the top) and click “Install from VSIX…”.
-4. Locate VSIX file and select
+3. Locate VSIX file and select.
-5. Reload VSCode
+4. Reload VSCode.
-6. Voilà !
+5. Voilà !

 Syncs your local directory with a remote server directory.
 Allows you to optionally edit upload a file to the remote directory after it saves locally.
 This allows you to edit more or less directly on the server similar to WinScp or other similar programs.